Skip to main content

 Nakoma

-Nakoma National Historic DistrictBeginning around 1890, Madison experienced major population growth, thanks to the growing stature of the University of Wisconsin, the growth of jobs in the state government and the growth of Madison's industrial sector.
-The population density grew to the point that the traditional quality of life in the downtown area deteriorated as houses were squeezed between older ones and new apartment buildings and flats were built.
-This resulted in an exodus of families of ever class seeking a better life in the suburbs.
-Often called "streetcar suburbs," the streetcar lines enabled suburban homeowners to commute to their places of business in the city's downtown and on the University of Wisconsin campus.
+Nakoma National Historic DistrictAround 1890, Madison experienced major population growth.
+This was a result of the growth of the University of Wisconsin, the state government and the industrial sector.
+The increased density affected the traditional quality of life in the downtown area.
+Houses were squeezed between older homes, and new apartment buildings were built.
+This resulted in an exodus of families seeking a better life in the suburbs.

-The Nakoma Neighborhood was the first neighborhood to stretch beyond the reach of the streetcar lines.
-As the automobile became more accessible real estate developers we able to look further from the downtown for land to develop.
-Platted by the Madison Realty Company in 1915, it would take five years before sales of lots began to take off.
-During this time a number of restrictions and amenities were developed to create an appealing area for families.
-Saloon and businesses were forbidden as were multi-family dwellings.
-Lot setbacks and height restrictions were developed and all building plans required a review by a licensed architect.
-A private bus line was created to shuttle residents between Nakoma and the downtown and a new school was built.
+The Nakoma Neighborhood was the first to stretch beyond the reach of streetcar lines.
+As the automobile became more accessible, developers looked further for land.
+Platted by the Madison Realty Company in 1915, it took five years for sales of lots to take off.
+During this time restrictions and amenities were put in place to create an appealing area for families.
+Saloons, businesses, and multi-family homes were forbidden.
+Lot setbacks and height restrictions were implemented.
+All building plans required a review by a licensed architect.
+A private bus line was created to shuttle residents from Nakoma ever downtown and a new school was built.

 By the mid-1920's new houses were appearing on every street of the original plat.
-Replats of several blocks added to the number of available lots and construction continued unabated until the onset of the Great Depression.
-Nakoma was annexed into the City of Madison in 1931 and by 1936 construction resumed at a pace even greater than in the 1920's.
-By 1945 nearly all of the lots in the pre-WW II portions of Nakoma were occupied.
+Several blocks were divided to increase the number of available lots.
+Construction continued unabated until the onset of the Great Depression.
+In 1931 Nakoma was annexed into the City of Madison.
+By 1936 construction resumed at a pace even greater than before.
+By 1945 nearly all lots in the pre-WW II portions of Nakoma were occupied.

 Orton Park